This page lists a variety of opportunities such as open job searches and an invitation for applications to the Information Studies Ph.D. program.

 The successful applicant for this position will join the OU SLIS faculty in the education of undergraduate, master’s, and doctoral students in various capacities including teaching courses, supervising independent courses, advising, and serving on students’ committees.
 The teaching responsibilities include two courses per semester.
 The faculty member will conduct scholarly research resulting in publications in peer reviewed journals, book chapters, edited books, books, and conference papers.
 Seeking opportunities for internal and external funding is also expected.
 Additionally, the candidate will be committed to engagement in service to the profession and in the shared governance within the university.

 The position is based on the Norman campus and will begin August 16, 2020.
 The salary is competitive and is commensurate with qualifications and experience.

-To apply, please go here: APPLY
+To access supplemental information and/or to apply, please go here: APPLY

 The University of Oklahoma offers an excellent benefits program.
 For further benefits information please access the Human Resources website at http://hr.ou.edu/